 This is why when posting your status to your social networks or including details in your away messages, you should take extra care.
 Do not provide specifics or actual dates.

-Talk about generalities when it comes to your Holiday schedule.
+Talk in generalities when it comes to your Holiday schedule.
 Refrain from providing To and From dates that will indicate when your home may not be occupied.

 Here are examples you can use right now for your voicemail, away messages and social media updates:

 - FOR WORK: I’ll be less available during the Holidays.
-Please contact my assistant, Jane Doe @ 555-1212 if you need immediate assistance.
+Please contact my assistant, John Doe @ 555-1212 if you need immediate assistance.

 You get the idea.
 Simply state you will not be checking email as regularly during the Holidays and will catch up shortly.
 Never provide specific dates and time-frames.

 Also be wary of posting photos that show you are away from home.
 That’s as good as posting “empty house available” signs in your yard.
 Share your photos when you return.

 Let those truly personal contacts and real friends know any details via direct email or a phone conversation.
 If you see friends posting too many details about their plans, offer them a word of caution too.